 JOHNSTON, Brian Ronald

-Acting Colour Sergeant Brian Johnston was killed during operations in the Falklands.
+Acting Colour Sergeant Brian Johnston died during operations in the Falklands.

 He was killed on board Landing Craft Utility F4 from HMS Fearless during the Falklands Conflict in 1982.
 With the British Army’s 5 Brigade separated from their vital communications vehicles back at Goose Green, F4 under the command of C/Sgt Brian Johnston had been dispatched in poorly charted waters and under significant threat of air attack.
 In a remarkable feat of pilotage, in darkness and without modern navigational aids, Brian Johnston reached Goose Green in good order and loaded the vehicles.